simanganlance/Toy-Robot-Code-Challenge/README.md

 npm install -g jasmine
 ```

 You can also choose different test data found under the `test` folder.
+This application was tested on both `macOS` and `Windows`.